 Read the evaluation report of the Open Learning Champions pilot, which took place in 2015 in Dumfries and Shetland.

-The latest edition (March 2017) of Connect, the Open Learning Champions Newsletter, is available online.
+The latest edition (January 2020) of the Open Learning Champions Newsletter is available online.

 Join the Open Learning Champions newsletter mailing list.